-If Acey and Kingsley are your thing, you should try Spider Solitaire, a classic solitaire card game.
+If Acey and Kingsley is your thing, you should try Spider Solitaire, a classic solitaire card game.

-8 foundation piles (middle) - construct the first four piles from Ace to King up, regardless of suit, and the final four piles from Kings to Aces down, regardless of suit.
+8 foundation piles: Construct the first four piles from Ace to King up, regardless of suit, and the final four piles from Kings to Aces down, regardless of suit.
 At the start of the game, four Aces and four Kings are dealt.

-4 tableau piles (below foundations, on the right) - card storage.
+4 tableau piles: Card storage.
 Each pile may only have one card.
-Stock is used to fill empty spaces.
+The stock is used to fill empty spaces.
 When the stock is depleted, any card can fill the void.
 At the start of the game, one card is dealt to each pile.

-2 reserve piles (top) - The top card can be played on the foundations.
+2 reserve piles: The top card can be played on the foundations.
 At the start of the game, each reserve is given 13 cards.

-Top card available for play on the foundations or tableau (next to stock).
+Waste: Top card available for play on the foundations or tableau.